 This document has been developed, approved, and promulgated by the Council of the Academy of Professional Reporters (CAPR) of the National Court Reporters Association (NCRA) to define the rules under which the NCRA’s Continuing Education Program operates.
-These rules are intended to apply to both continuing education activity sponsors seeking pre-approval of those activities as well as to individuals seeking to claim CEUs from NCRA for non-pre-approved activities.
+These rules apply to both continuing education activity sponsors seeking preapproval of those activities as well as to individuals seeking to claim CEUs from NCRA for non-preapproved activities.

-At its most basic level, continuing education is defined as the education of an individual beyond the basic preparation for his or her profession.
+At its most basic level, continuing education is defined as an individual’s education beyond the basic preparation for his or her profession.
 In the NCRA setting, as in many other professions, continuing education plays a crucial role in ensuring that the high levels of knowledge, ability, and professional competence that are needed to become certified are maintained and improved over time.

 Section 1.02: Authority

-NCRA's Continuing Education Program is established and administered under the authority of the Council of the Academy of Professional Reporters (CAPR).
-The operation of this Council is mandated by the Constitution and Bylaws of NCRA and its members are appointed by the NCRA President with approval from the Board of Directors.
+NCRA’s Continuing Education Program is established and administered under the authority of the Council of the Academy of Professional Reporters (CAPR).
+The operation of this Council is mandated by NCRA’s Constitution & Bylaws, and its members are appointed by the NCRA President with approval from the Board of Directors.
 Any request for exemption from the policies outlined below must be addressed to CAPR.

 Section 1.03: CEU Program Accreditation and Standards

-NCRA’s certifications and other credentials are developed, independently validated, and maintained on an ongoing basis through a nationally-recognized certification entity, Professional Education Services (PES).
-In addition, NCRA strives to meet the highest credentialing standards, as established by the National Commission for Certifying Agencies (NCCA) and the American National Standards Institute (ANSI).
-NCRA is a proud member of the Institute of Credentialing Excellence (ICE), which advances credentialing through education, standards, research, and advocacy to ensure competence across professions and occupations.
+NCRA’s certifications are developed, independently validated, and maintained on an ongoing basis through a nationally recognized certification entity, Pearson VUE.
+In addition, NCRA strives to meet the highest credentialing standards, as established by the National Commission for Certifying Agencies and the American National Standards Institute.
+NCRA is a proud member of the Institute of Credentialing Excellence, which advances credentialing through education, standards, research, and advocacy to ensure competence across professions and occupations.

-NCRA’s Continuing Education Program, via which NCRA credential holders maintain their certification or certificate, is accredited by the American Council on Continuing Education and Training (ACCET).
-Furthermore, NCRA is listed as an approved organization by the American Council on Education’s Accredited Institutions of Postsecondary Education (AIPE) and the Council on Higher Education Accreditation’s (CHEA).
+NCRA’s Continuing Education Program, via which NCRA credential holders maintain their certification, is accredited by the Accrediting Council for Continuing Education and Training (ACCET).
+Furthermore, NCRA is listed as an approved organization by the American Council on Education and the Council for Higher Education Accreditation.